Rob-V-Eng/rob-v-eng.github.io/_projects/Line-Improvement-Project/index.md

 I designed a drop-in separator insert made up of:
 - A round flange or ring to seat the unit within the feeder pipe
-- Multiple horizontal neodymium magnetic rods to span the diameter of the pipe and intercept falling metal
+- Multiple horizontal magnetic rods to span the diameter of the pipe and intercept falling metal
 - A handle or tab for easy insertion and removal during maintenance
-- Clearance around the rods to allow uninterrupted flow of plastic pellets

-**3) Material & Design Considerations**

-I selected stainless steel encased magnets for safety and corrosion resistance, and designed the rest of the parts for sheet metal fabrication or CNC using shop-ready tools.

-**4) Collaborative Feedback**

-I reviewed the design informally with the engineering team, who confirmed its feasibility as a future improvement but chose not to implement it during my co-op term due to timing and production priorities.

 ## Outcomes & Impact
 - Showcased Proactive Problem Solving: The project wasn’t assigned — I identified the issue and proposed a solution independently.
-- Functional, Scalable Concept: Designed to be installed in any vertical feed pipe without requiring structural changes.
+- Functional, Scalable Concept: Designed to be installed in any feed pipe without requiring structural changes.
 - Passive, No-Maintenance Operation: Concept relied on magnetic attraction rather than sensors or active systems.
-- Low-Cost, In-House Manufacturable: Could be built using existing equipment and materials with minimal overhead.
 - Positive Reception: While not implemented, the design was well received and retained for future consideration.